CU-SRL/docs/src/avionics/software/devnotes.md

 ```

 # Cross-Compilation
+The BeagleBone uses an arm-32 architecture.
+As such, the cross compilation steps from [this tutorial](https://nasa.github.io/fprime/Tutorials/CrossCompilationSetup/CrossCompilationSetupTutorial.html).

+FURTHER NOTES:

 The bbb toolchain is now missing from the dev branches, if you are using the Deb 10 VM provided by avionics add the following to `srlFp/cmake/toolchain/bbb.cmake`

 ```cmake